 “We can’t thank our partners and local help enough,” said marketing manager Matthew Cosar.
 “Groups like the Quad Riders ATV Association of BC, BC Parks, and Recreation Sites and Trails BC were instrumental in providing insider details for users.
 Also we would like to mention Ross Elliot, Tom Lymbery owner of the Gray Creek Store, and Bob Dure for taking the time to help create this map.”

-“We’re very happy right now, we’ve obviously seen a transition from a very paper based obviously the mapbooks down to a lot more of a diversified company where the digital and the GPS maps and all those products are kind of replacing what we feel are the loss in printed products . . . the spinoffs like these recreation maps are nice because it give us a lot more diversification.”
+“We’re very happy right now, we’ve obviously seen a transition from a very paper-based mapbook (series), down to a lot more of a diversified company where the digital and the GPS maps and all those products are kind of replacing what we feel are the loss in printed products . . . the spinoffs like these recreation maps are nice because it give us a lot more diversification.”

-The new mapbook can be purchased at local bookstores and BC Forest offices.
-Go to Facebook.com/backroadmapbooks and join the 20th anniversary celebration with their Facebook Adventure Contest.
+The new mapbook can be purchased at local bookstores, travel information centres, and BC Forestry offices.